r3d-f0x/Raketa/README.md

 ## Customizing Raketa

+### Adding small code changes without a new theme or plugin

+The file `user.css` can be used to add styles or make changes without creating a new theme.
+All styles applied here will be added over the current theme.

+Small JavaScript code features can be added to `config.js` since it is a fully functional JavaScript file.

 ### Creating a new theme

 In order to create a theme, you need to create a directory inside the `themes` directory with the name of your theme and inside of there a file with the same name ending in `.css`.
 The directory and file must have the same name and however the name is written will be the name of your theme.
 If you aren't experienced with CSS then I suggest that you copy the directory of an existing theme and change the names of the directory and file to whatever you want.
 Doing this will give you a starting point from which you can modify the theme however you like.

 Once you have a functional theme you can edit `config.js` and set the variable `cgTheme` to the name of your theme so it will be used on your site.

+### Creating a new plugin

+To create a new plugin, decide on a name for your plugin and create a directory under the `plugins` directory with that name followed by a file inside it with the same name and ending in `.js`.
+Write the code of your plugin in that file.

+After creating or downloading a plugin, go to `config.js` and add `cfLoadPlugin('PluginName');` to install the plugin.

 ## Consideration